Wwangfei/Math/README.md

 # Math
-This is an app to test your math knowledge
+This is an app to test your math knowledge.